raspberrypilearning/sense-hat-pong/worksheet.md

 		sense.set_pixel(ball_position[0],ball_position[1],0,0,255)
 	```

-1. Run the game, and you should see that you have a fairly easy version of pong to play.
+1. Run the game, and you should see that you have a fairly easy version of Pong to play.

 1. Your full code should currently look like this: